Amazing Healthy Tuna Recipes

 PIN the Healthy Tuna Recipes to try some later!

-Since then I’ve always had some olive-oil packed tuna in the pantry; see below for the brand I absolutely love!
-The favorite tuna recipes featured here are all lunches or light dinners I make over and over, and if you’re a tuna fan I bet you’re going to find some tasty healthy ideas here that you’re really going to love!
+These Healthy Tuna Recipes are the recipes using canned tuna I make regularly when I want a nourishing meal that’s quick to put together.
+The favorite tuna recipes featured here are all lunches or light dinners I make over and over, and if you’re a tuna fan I bet you’re going to find some tasty healthy ideas here that you’re really going to love.

-When I realized the tuna in olive oil was turning into a long term relationship, I started paying attention to the price.
-There are some wonderful imported Italian tunas if money is no object, but I was thrilled to discover Genova Tuna Packed in Olive Oil (affiliate link).
+There are some wonderful imported Italian tunas if money is no object, but quite a few years ago I discovered Genova Tuna Packed in Olive Oil (affiliate link).
 This brand compares favorably in taste with imported tunas and I love this this canned tuna so much and I’ve been buying it for so long that it’s definitely a Kalynโs Kitchen Picks recommendation for me!
-(And for anyone who might be wondering, this company has not sent me any free tuna or paid me in any way to write an endorsement of their tuna.)
+(And this company has not sent me any free tuna or paid me in any way to write an endorsement of their tuna.)

 Every healthy recipe here that uses tuna is made with the carb-conscious approach to eating that my site is known for.
 There are recipes here that are suitable for strict Keto, and others that have a few more carbs, but all are going to be lower in carbs than you might think, even the ones with beans or pasta.
 I’m dividing the recipes into two categories, with the lowest-carb ones shown first.
+After that are a few recipes that are slightly higher in carbs, and some of those are not gluten-free.
+Choose the type of recipe that works for your way of eating and make some delicious with canned tuna!

 Healthy Tuna Recipes that are Low in Carbs: